Round Table-class landing ship logistics: Class history

 The ships had both bow and stern doors leading onto the main vehicle deck, making them roll-on/roll-off, combined with ramps that led to upper and lower vehicle decks.
 Thanks to their shallow draught, they could beach themselves and use the bow doors for speedy unloading of troops and equipment.
 The ships also had helicopter decks on both the upper vehicle deck and behind the superstructure.

-The Australian Landing Ship Heavy is a modified derivative of the Round Table class design.
+The Australian Landing Ship Heavy was a modified derivative of the Round Table class design.